GabrielTrettel/Portran/README.md

 A little compiler project made to a four months Compilers class at Federal University of ABC

-The name comes as a junction of the words `Portuguese` and `Fortran`, since the syntax was somewat based of fortran syntax, but with Portuguese keywords
+The name comes as a junction of the words `Portuguese` and `Fortran`, since the syntax was somewhat based of fortran syntax, but with Portuguese keywords

 It compiles a simple programming language specification given to us to C-lang.